pythtb/pythtb/docs/source/install.md

 pip install pythtb==X.Y.Z
 ```

-To list installed versions:
+Check the installed version with:

 ```bash
 pip show pythtb
 ```

-Or in Python:
+The source code of all previous releases of PythTB can be downloaded below in [Version List](install-index).

+## Verify installation

+After installation, verify by running:

 ```python
 import pythtb
 print(pythtb.__version__)
 ```

-All previous releases of PythTB can be found below in [Version List](install-index) and the source code can be downloaded from the links provided there.
+This should print the installed version of PythTB without errors.

 (install-python)=
 ## Installing or Upgrading Python